iterative/ldb-resources/documentation/formats.md

 ## Metadata and annotation formats

 LDB stores, searches and versions metadata and annotations in JSON.
 LDB does not dictate any specific schema, and just needs to understand how specific data objects (e.g. `cat1.png`) are related to information that describes it (e.g. `cat1.json`, or some JSON array that references `cat1.png`).
-Different 'brand-name' datasets may employ incompatible ways to encode this relation, so formats are normally specified under `--format` flag for INDEX and INSTANTIATE commands.
+Different *brand-name* dataset formats may employ incompatible ways to encode this relation, so formats are normally specified under `--format` flag for INDEX and INSTANTIATE commands.

 Here is what is supported so far: